-The goal of this project is to provide a simple, yet reasonably faithful, measure of the quality of an individual cell in an image, to facilitate the choice of segmentation method and focus setting for the image.
-This index is determined on a cell-by-cell basis, by the characteristics of the edge of each cell, different from other quality indices proposed previously that describe overall image noise and distortion ([7] [8] [9] [10]).
-To define a quality index for each cell, we first examine a series of images and their ranges in quality, revealing types of features associated with low/high quality.
+The goal of this project is to provide a simple, yet reasonably faithful, measure of the quality of an individual cell in an image, to be used to facilitate the choice of a segmentation method and for the choice of focus setting for the cell image.
+To define a quality index for a cell image, we first examine a series of images and their ranges in quality (albeit subjective), revealing types of features associated with low/high quality.
 Section 2 describes the data images considered in this project.
 Examination of these images leads to the definition of the quality index in Section 3.
 We then illustrate in Section 4 our method of creating synthetic images with a given quality index.
 While our measure is shown to behave as expected (i.e., poor images associated with low quality indices), a field study is needed to validate this measure for more general cases.
 We propose the investigation of this issue and others in the concluding Section 5.

-2 Data Description
+2 Data description

 We examined 16 sets of fixed cell images prepared by our biological collaborators at NIST.
-These images consist of A10 rat smooth vascular muscle cells and 3T3 mouse fibroblasts stained with Texas Red cell body stain [11].
+These images consist of A10 rat smooth vascular muscle cells and 3T3 mouse fibroblasts stained with Texas Red cell body stain [7].
 For each set, we compared six different images for a total of 96 images.
 Each image comprises multiple cells.
 Five of the six images are repeated acquisitions under five sets of imaging conditions.
 The first three sets were acquired using three different exposure times with Chroma Technology's Texas Red filter set (Excitation 555/28, #32295; dichroic beamsplitter #84000; Emission 630/60, #41834).
 This filter is matched to the cell body stain used and allows us to compare the effect of exposure time on acquired cell images.
 We used non-optimal filters to reduce intensity signal to noise and introduce blurring: Chroma Technology's GFP filter set (Excitation 470/40, #51359; dichroic beamsplitter #84000; Emission 525/50, #42345).
 The resulting images were blurred in a fashion similar to the Gaussian blurring operation found in many image processing systems.
-These five image sets were acquired using 2x2 binning in which the output of four CCD image elements are averaged to produce one image pixel.
+These five image sets were acquired using $2x^2$ binning in which the output of four CCD image elements are averaged to produce one image pixel.
 Binning is typically used to trade image resolution for acquisition speed and sensitivity [2].